nickp60/happie/README.md

 ### 2) Identify Mobile Elements

 #### Plasmids
-If working with appropriate organisms, [[link][mlplasmids]] is your best.
+If working with appropriate organisms, [mlplasmids](https://gitlab.com/sirarredondo/mlplasmids) is your best.
 Otherwise, go with PlasFlow.
 If you are feeling adventurous, try mob-suite, but use with caution.

 #### Genomic Islands
 Originally I was working on incorporating CAFE, but I later found out that it is not designed to handle certain organisms.
 So, We went with IslandPath-DIMOB.